microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 Once everyone is settled, the format and interactions are the same whether virtual or in-person:

-- The individuals within the squads can now work together on their tasks, share screens, links, and other tasks to help complete the challenges.
+- The individuals within the squads can now work together on their tasks, share screens, links, etc. to help complete the challenges.
 - Squads must complete the challenges as a team.
 Individuals who complete a challenge before their squad-mates should not continue to the next challenge.
 Instead, they should help other members of their squad get over the finish line.
 - While the squad works together solve the challenges, it is expected that each individual contributes meaningfully to the group and completes the challenge on their own workstation.
 - To ensure each individual is contributing to the team effort, we recommend one person be the "designated driver" for each challenge and share their screen with the squad as they work through the challenge for all to observe.
 The rest of the squad may be doing research or implementing the solution in parallel on their own workstation.
 - As people get stuck the coaches should encourage them to talk through the issues with the squad and share their screen to work through the challenge.
 Group collaboration is a very effective learning tool.
 - If a person within the squad is having a problem that requires individual attention, the coach can ask the person to go to the coach’s dedicated channel where they can start a channel meeting and work together to resolve the issues.
-- Sharing is caring!
+- Sharing is caring.
 As individuals or squads find useful tips and tricks, or solve roadblocks, the coaches should encourage them to share those items in the General Channel as a Chat or within the Shared Tips document.
 - Squads should not be beholden to the clock as they progress through the challenges.
 Therefore, they control their own schedule during the event and can decide to take breaks as needed outside of any scheduled meal breaks.

 #### Hack Coaches

-Coaches are essential to a What The Hack event and can make the difference between a good experience versus a poor one for the attendees.
+Coaches are essential to a What The Hack event and can make the difference between a good experience or a poor experience for the attendees.
 Ideally, there should be one coach per squad.
-However, a coach can reasonably manage to coach two squads at the same time if there are not enough coaches available.
+However, a coach can reasonably manage two squads at the same time if there are not enough coaches available.

 A coach's main over-arching role is to act as a technical advisor to the attendees in a squad.
 Coaches are not proctors who stand on the sideline and wait for attendees to raise their hands for help.
 They should be actively engaged with the squad(s) they are advising the majority of the time.